The Get Up Kids: Reunion and new music (2008–2011)

-Second hiatus, Problems (2012–present)
+Second hiatus, Problems (since 2012)

 After There Are Rules largely failed to find an audience, the members of the Get Up Kids took another short hiatus working non-music industry jobs, interrupted only by brief weekend tours and one-off shows.
 While drinking at a bar before their performance at the 2017 When We Were Young festival, the band began to talk about recommitting to the Get Up Kids as a full-time pursuit.
 That same year, the band went on tour in Latin America for the first time and played six concerts in Mexico, Chile, Argentina and Brazil.

 On March 29, 2018, Polyvinyl Records and Big Scary Monsters announced on their Instagram account that they had signed the band and that new music will be coming soon.
 The band released a thirteen-minute, four song EP entitled Kicker on June 8, 2018.
 This was followed by Problems on May 10, 2019, the group's first album in eight years.
 A review of Problems published by Exclaim! said "It sounds just as great as some of their older albums, reminding us why this band are still one of the greatest emo/alternative acts to come out of the '90s."

-On September 7, 2019, The Get Up Kids posted on their Instagram page that "James Dewees is no longer a member of The Get Up Kids."
+In 2024 and 2025 The Get Up Kids toured North America, Europe and the UK to celebrate the 25th anniversary of Something To Write Home About.

+Musical style and influences

+The Get Up Kids' music has been described as emo, Midwest emo, punk rock, and pop-punk.
+The band has varingly classified their music as indie rock and punk rock.
+The Get Up Kids have cited numerous bands as influences, including Superchunk, Jawbreaker, Fugazi, Rocket from the Crypt, Sunny Day Real Estate, Cap'n Jazz, Vitreous Humor, and Jimmy Eat World.